Designing a

 an alternative type.
 We will design a one stage, single transistor amplifier,

-useful as a guitar tube-driver: This will enable the instrument to push a valve
+useful as a guitar tube-driver: This will enable the instrument to push an amplifier into overdrive distortion.
+1 mA

 will suffice for the collector and next comes Ohm’s Law.
 In the diagram there’s